jpb111/kubernetes-k0s-ansible-harbor/README.md

 file.

-this playbook will reboot the worker nodes so  wait till all the nodes are up and running.
+After running this playbook, if needed try to ssh and check in one of the worker nodes to check if the files and text are added if not added it will cause an image pull error when we try to deploy the app.

-After all the nodes are up and running, create a secret docker-registry
+create a secret docker-registry

 ```ShellSession